 • Travel reward cards, meanwhile, are clearly a sensible choice when you are planning a honeymoon.
 Time things well: you often rack up rewards in the first few months of having your card, so you won’t be anywhere near having enough points for your honeymoon until you’ve had the card and used it awhile, so sign up long before you need to book.
 Be aware that some travel points can only be used on select airlines: what if that airline isn’t heading to your travel destination?

 • Hotel cards, for the same reason, might make sense if you’re going to travel.
-Cards such as the Marriott Rewards Premier Visa and the American Express Starwood Preferred Guest Credit Card offer you discounts on hotel rooms, plus other perks such as reduced airline tickets and access to special events.
+Cards such as the Marriott Rewards Premier Visa and the American Express Starwood Preferred Guest Credit Card (Note: This card is no longer available.
+See Marriott Bonvoy.) offer you discounts on hotel rooms, plus other perks such as reduced airline tickets and access to special events.
 If you also travel a lot for business, these could work well for you.

 • Looking to set up your home?
 Retailer cards like those offered by Wal-Mart and gas retailers such as Petro Canada offer points that can be useful in your everyday life.
 Particularly if you’re setting up your home or renovation, I’d lean towards retailers that have house stuff.